any-docs/css/content/guides/environment_variables/using/index.md

 The CSS environment variables specification defines a few case-sensitive variables, including:

 - `preferred-text-scale`
   - The `preferred-text-scale` environment variable represents the user's preferred text scale factor.
 This is the adjustment made to the "default" font size of the operating system or user agent.
-On devices and browsers where {{cssxref("text-size-adjust")}} has an effect, this is the scale factor applied by `text-size-adjust: auto`.
+On devices and browsers where `text-size-adjust` has an effect, this is the scale factor applied by `text-size-adjust: auto`.
 For example, if `text-size-adjust: auto` would cause the text size to double, then `env(preferred-text-scale)` would resolve to `2`.

 - `safe-area-inset-*`
   - The four safe area inset environment variables - `safe-area-inset-top`, `safe-area-inset-right`, `safe-area-inset-bottom`, and `safe-area-inset-left` - define a rectangular safe area by its top, right, bottom, and left insets from the edge of the viewport.
 It is safe to place content inside this area without having it cut off by the shape of a non‑rectangular display.
 For rectangular, unobstructed viewports, such as regular desktop and laptop monitors, these four values are all equal to `0`.
 For non-rectangular displays — including rounded-corner devices with full-size screens and rounded or [round-display](/guides/Round_display) smart watches — these four values, set by the user agent, form a rectangle such that all content inside the rectangle is visible and unobstructed.